1910 Society, The

-The national volunteer training center of the BSA, located at Philmont Scout Ranch.
+A national volunteer training center of the BSA, located at Philmont Scout Ranch.
 The center hosts volunteer, professional, and BSA local council conferences.

 The basic course of training for all unit positions where volunteers learn how to deliver the Scouting program.
 Sessions are specific to the program and position.
-Courses are available for face-to-face training in the local council or online through my.Scouting.org.
+Courses are available for face-to-face training in the local council or online through my.scouting.org

 A volunteer, 21 or older, appointed by the executive officer to lead an Exploring post.
-Note capitalization.

 Presidents Leadership Council

-Donors qualify for this recognition with gifts of at least $1 million made to or through the National BSA Foundation, designated to any area of Scouting.
+Donors qualify for this recognition with gifts of at least $1 million made to or through the BSA National Foundation, designated to any area of Scouting.
 There are also recognition levels for $5 million and $10 million.